-Founder Director of the Woolf Institute, Dr Ed Kessler, and Executive Director, Dr Esther-Miriam Wagner, walk through the Woolf Institute's new exhibition which contains images selected to encapsulate the diverse research projects currently being undertaken by Woolf researchers.
+Founder President (formerly Founder Director) of the Woolf Institute, Dr Ed Kessler, and Executive Director, Dr Esther-Miriam Wagner, walk through the Woolf Institute's new exhibition which contains images selected to encapsulate the diverse research projects currently being undertaken by Woolf researchers.

 Our current projects include the development of a set of indicators that measure the impact of direct and grassroots interreligious dialogue initiatives and another measuring and mapping patterns of intolerance based on ethnicity, nationality and religion to establish what works at the local level to tackle intolerance and improve inclusion between divided communities.